savoirfairelinux/cqfd/README.md

     $ cqfd

-Alternatively, you may want to specify a custom build command to be executed from inside the build container.
+Alternatively, you may want to specify a single custom command to be executed from inside the build container.

-    $ cqfd run make clean
+    $ cqfd exec make clean

+Or custom commands composed with shell grammar:

     $ cqfd run "make linux-dirclean && make foobar-dirclean"

 When ``cqfd`` is running, the current directory is mounted by Docker